botpress/custom-module-template/README.md

 ![Botpress Custom Module Template](readme-banner.png)

+Custom Modules ⚡ supercharges ⚡ your Botpress chatbot building experience by adding in-chat capabilities and by customizing the chatbot editor to your liking.

-This Github template is a great starting point for adding functionality to Botpress.
-You can find a non-exhaustive use case list [here](#how-do-i-do-xyz?) and lots of references.
+This Github template is meant as the starting point for building Botpress Custom Modules.
+You can find a non-exhaustive use-case list [here](#how-do-i-do-xyz?) as well as lots of references below.

 ## Quick Start